NOAA-OWP/topmodel/test_serialize/README.md

 and deserialization that calls and relies on these new BMI functions.
-The current implementation of this general utility uses the [msgpack-c library](https://github.com/msgpack/msgpack-c) and is currently found in
+The current implementation of this general utility uses the [msgpack-c library](https://github.com/msgpack/msgpack-c) and can be found in
 ```topmodel/test_serialize/serialize_state.c.```
 That file implements three functions:
 ```serialize(), deserialize_to_state(), and compare_states().```